Places To Explore While Camping In Sedona with Kids

 National Parks updates in Arizona:

-Grand Canyon National Park, in northern Arizona, encompasses 278 miles (447 km) of the Colorado River and adjacent uplands.
-Located on the ancestral homeland of 11 Associated Tribes, Grand Canyon is one of the most spectacular examples of erosion anywhere in the world—unmatched in the incomparable vistas it offers visitors on the rim.
-South Rim and North Rim are open 24 hours.
+Grand Canyon National Park, in Northern Arizona, encompasses 278 miles (447 km) of the Colorado River and adjacent uplands.
+Located on ancestral homeland of 11 Associated Tribes, Grand Canyon is one of the most spectacular examples of erosion anywhere in the world—unmatched in the incomparable vistas it offers visitors from the rim.
+South Rim is open.
+North Rim closed for winter.
 Daily updates >

 Both Desert View (East Entrance) and South Entrance are Open 24 hours/day and 7 Days/week.
 Credit cards, Recreation.gov, Your Pass Now, and America the Beautiful passes are accepted for entry.
 Cash is not accepted at this time.
 The South Entrance Station, near Tusayan, Arizona, receives the most traffic, an experiences long lines and up to 2 hour wait times between 9:30 am and 4 pm.
 The East Entrance at Desert View (accessed via US 89 to Cameron, AZ, then west on SR 64, usually has shorter wait times.